 While keeping that in mind, also consider that most of the important information should be above the fold so that it is clearly visible and gives users a good idea of what your company is all about in case they don’t take the time to look through the entire page.
 Tell a story to your audience as they scroll down, allowing them to learn more as they progress through, while still clearly providing all the “essentials” on the page.

 4. Using Imagery to Convey an Idea

 There is no need to use copious amounts of copy to get across the core message to your audience.
 Using minimal text that is supported with excellent images is going to do a better job at conveying your central ideas than having too much text.
 You don’t want to start with a big paragraph and overwhelm the reader.
 Instead, showcase what you are known for and bring that idea across with the images you use.

 5. Mobile Optimization of the Restaurant Website

 If you’re in the food industry, you can be sure most of your users aren’t going to be sitting on a desktop — they’re on-the-go, so it’s essential that you have a responsive site to reach your audience on mobile devices.
 The mobile version of any food website should feature concise messages partnered with images in order to effectively stress key points without overloading or boring the user with too much text —, especially on a small screen.
 This is becoming increasingly true across all verticals, and as a result, mobile should be a priority regardless of industry.
-Read more about the importance of a Mobile Optimized website for your restaurant here.
+Find out how to optimise your restaurant website for getting more orders and increase the usability.